Bday7593/BDay_Comp490_GithubJobsProject/README.md

             ensuring the correct data was written into the text document.
     c.)
 A brief description of what is missing from the project (if anything)
         - No missing material.

+SPRINT 2:
+    a.) update the install and running instructions in the readme.
+        - If there are no files in the database the program MUST be run before being pushed to git.
+The database needs to populate with the jobs from github API to be test properly.